k9mail/k9mail.app/community.md

 Use the [issue tracker](https://code.google.com/p/k9mail/issues/list) to report bugs or request new features.

-## Github
+## GitHub

-The [source code](https://github.com/k9mail/k-9) is hosted on Github.
+The [source code](https://github.com/k9mail/k-9) is hosted on GitHub.
 Star the project if you like to keep track of development.